everapihq/screenshotbase-go/README.md

 })
 ```

-Find out more about our endpoints, parameters and response data structure in the docs.
+Find out more about our endpoints, parameters and response data structure in the docs at [screenshotbase.com](https://screenshotbase.com).

 ## License